Southampton-RSG-Training/intro-to-hpc/episodes/2_using_hpc_systems.md

 ### Getting Access to Iridis

 In the case of Iridis, the process of getting access to the system is straight forward.
-Use of the system is *free* at the point of use, and there is a <a href="https://sotonac.sharepoint.com/teams/HPCCommunityWiki/SitePages/Connecting-to-Iridis5.aspx"> short application form</a> to be filled in.
+Use of the system is *free* at the point of use, and there is a [short application form](https://sotonac.sharepoint.com/teams/HPCCommunityWiki/SitePages/Connecting-to-Iridis5.aspx) to be filled in.

 The application includes a brief summary of the project you will be working on and the research topic along with some details of your computing requirements.
 Getting an account on Iridis 6 or Iridis X (or both) is through the same application form, and you can explicitly include which machine you would like an account for in the form.
 If you are unsure about which system would suit your needs best then there are plenty of avenues for getting help, which we will discuss later.
 Once your request has been granted the HPC team will contact you to let you know your account has been set-up, and you will be able to login to the system.